dmccan/yada-wiki/readme.txt

   * .wikilink-published (the post is published - a regular link)
   * .wikilink-private (post has a status of "private" - a regular link)
   * .wikilink-other (default if not one of the above.
 Applied to posts with a custom post status or to those with a status of "inherit" - a regular link)

+= How can I style the TOC Output Wiki Category shortcode output? =

+The TOC Output Wiki Category shortcode outputs an unordered list.

+  * The "ul" tag has a class of "wiki-cat-list"
+  * The "li" tag has a class of "wiki-cat-item"
+  * The link to the category in the "li" tag has the class of "wiki-cat-link"

 == Acknowledgements ==

 The user JulianSMoore has been very helpful in suggesting improvements and reviewing changes.

 == Changelog ==

+= 2.9.1 =
+* Added classes for TOC Category shortcode output.
+Thanks to Earl_D for the suggestion.
+* Formatted the FAQ section of the readme.

 = 2.9 =
 * Fixed issue of incorrect category links in certain cases by switching from the get_page_link function to the get_post_permalink function.
 Thanks to user neverwinter.